gomkyungmin/KMTNet_MVC/README.md

 This package is built up based on python2.7 (2.7.10)

-* Required packages:
+* Required packages

-   numpy: related to manipulation of training and testing samples
+   numpy: related to preparation of training and testing samples.

-   astropy: related to read out data catalog formatted in fits
+   astropy: related to read out data catalog formatted in fits.

-   scikit-learn: related to training and evaluation of given samples
+   scikit-learn: related to training and evaluation of given samples.
+Also, this package is required for the performance test.

-* Required file(s):
+* Required file(s)

-   feature.txt: including names of features to be used
+   feature.txt: including names of features to be used.